queens-satellite-team/Space-School/lab4/lab4.md

 # Goals of Lab 4
 1️⃣ Select your sensors.

-2️⃣ Use the example code to develop your software for yoru toasSat.
+2️⃣ Use the example code to develop your software for your toasSat.

 3️⃣ Use the hardware requirements to help piece you sensors all together.